doliinychenko/microcanonical_cooper_frye/README.md

 into particles.
 This is called particlization.
-Usually particlization is done in a way that does not conserve energy, momentum, and quantum numbers (baryon number, strangeness, charge) in each single event (event is a single run of a hydroynamical simulation).
+Usually particlization is done in a way that does not conserve energy, momentum, and quantum numbers (baryon number, strangeness, charge) in each single event (event is a single run of a hydrodynamical simulation).
 Instead, only conservation on the event average is fulfilled.
 For more detailes on the usual particlization see [a paper by P.
 Huovinen and H. Petersen](https://arxiv.org/pdf/1206.3371.pdf), mainly Sections 3 and 4.